vwprompt/vwp/README.md

 # vwp
 This is the main repo for the paper Visual Writing Prompts in TACL 2023

+## News
-## The newest release is at https://github.com/vwprompt/vwp/releases
+The newest release is at https://github.com/vwprompt/vwp/releases

 ## Structure
 root
-- code
+- code: code for preprocessing and models
+- column_explain.csv